Skip to main content

 Visual ComfortTwinklBigjigs ToysDewaeleDiscountMugsDependsRVshareKleinanzeigen

 The old playbook was simple: find a keyword, build a page, repeat.
 For a site with 500 categories that might mean 500 pages, each targeting a single phrase.
 The problem is that search engines no longer evaluate pages by isolated keyword matches.
-Google groups queries by topic, not keyword, and a single category page can rank for dozens of related queries if the topic coverage is strong.
+Evidence suggests Google groups queries by topic, not keyword, and a single category page can rank for dozens of related queries if the topic coverage is strong.

 Surface similarity traps